-He Took Bread And Blessed It And Brake And Gave To Themwin8_jpg
+He Took Bread And Blessed It And Brake And Gave To Them

 This is the second Easter window.
 At first glance, it looks as though an error had been made in the installation of the windows, that this is a depiction of the Last Supper and is chronologically misplaced.
 But the sequence really is in proper order, for this window does not show the Last Supper at all, but rather the Supper at Emmaus on the evening of the resurrection day.